-This prospectus is part of a registration statement on Form S-1 that we filed with the Securities and Exchange Commission (the "SEC") using the "shelf" registration process.
+This prospectus is part of a registration statement on Form S-1 that we filed with the SEC using the "shelf" registration process.
 Under this shelf registration process, the Selling Shareholders may, from time to time, sell the securities offered by them described in this prospectus.
 We will not receive any proceeds from the sale by such Selling Shareholders of the securities offered by them described in this prospectus.
 This prospectus also relates to the issuance by us of the shares of common stock issuable upon the exercise of any Warrants.
 We will receive proceeds from any exercise of the Warrants for cash.